MorthimerMcMare/DoomRandomTexturesReplacer/README.md

 ```CPP
 void ResetCategories( void )
 ```
-Clear all of the saved categories and calls a virtual `SetupCategories()` again.
+Clear all of the saved categories and call a virtual `SetupCategories()` again.

 <br>